Period (album): Commercial performance

-Period debuted at number 17 on the US Billboard 200, including atop the Top Dance Albums and number three on the Independent Albums charts, having sold 23,000 equivalent album units, with 15,500 from traditional album sales and 11,000 from vinyl purchases.
+Period debuted at number 17 on the US Billboard 200, number one on the Top Album Sales and Top Dance Albums charts, and number three on the Independent Albums charts.
+It has sold 23,000 equivalent album units with 15,500 from traditional album sales and 11,000 from vinyl purchases.

 Track listing

-Credits adapted via the album liner notes.
+Credits were adapted from the album's liner notes.